arhowe00/ARACNe3_Prototypes/README.md

 # ARACNe3

-## ARACNe3 (Algorithm for the Accurate Reconstruction of Cellular Networks v.
+## ARACNe3 (Algorithm for the Reconstruction of Accurate Cellular Networks ver.
 3)

 This is a prototype of the C++ implementation of ARACNe3 currently under development.
 ARACNe3 presents multiple computational and theoretical